farmera/sare_grant/study_results_drones.md

 'independent' variable, were known prior to analysis.

 The graph in __Figure 8__ is a scatterplot of sixteen points each representing a single treatment.
-Each point is colored in terms of the treatment that section received.
-On the x axis are NDVI values and on the 'y' axis are 'pounds sucrose per section'
+Each point is colored in terms of the treatment received by that section.
+On the 'x' axis are NDVI values and on the 'y' axis are 'pounds sucrose per section'
 (PSPS).

 ![](img/ndvi/ndvi_winner.png)